 Trained service dogs are covered under the ADA and the ACAA, meaning service animals are allowed in all businesses, public places, and transportation, including airplanes.
 Generally, a business can only deny access to a service animal if accommodating them would threaten the health and safety of others.
 An airline can require a service dog to fly as a checked pet if they are too large or disruptive to fly in the cabin.

-If you have a psychological condition, such as post-traumatic stress disorder, anxiety, or depression, and you find that spending time with a pet improves your symptoms, your pet can be considered an emotional support animal.
-Pets do not have to receive any training to be designated emotional support animals.
+If you have a psychological condition, such as post-traumatic stress disorder, anxiety, or depression, and you find that spending time with a pet improves your symptoms, your pet may be considered an emotional support animal.
+To get an emotional support animal, you will need an ESA letter written by a licensed mental health professional in your state, unlike psychiatric service dogs, which require no formal documentation.
 ESAs aren't expected to perform specific tasks but should be trained sufficiently to behave in public.
 ESAs are not included in the Americans with Disabilities Act (ACA), meaning businesses can deny them entrance.

 AA's Service Dog Policies